talon-one/talon_one.rb/docs/IntegrationApi.md

 api_instance = TalonOne::IntegrationApi.new
 integration_id = 'integration_id_example' # String | The integration identifier for this customer profile.
 Must be: - Unique within the deployment. - Stable for the customer.
 Do not use an ID that the customer can update themselves.
 For example, you can use a database ID.
-Once set, you cannot update this identifier. body = TalonOne::CustomerProfileIntegrationRequestV2.new # CustomerProfileIntegrationRequestV2 | opts = {
+Once set, you cannot update this identifier. body = TalonOne::CustomerProfileIntegrationRequestV2.new # CustomerProfileIntegrationRequestV2 | body opts = {
-  run_rule_engine: false, # Boolean | Indicates whether to run the rule engine.
-Setting this property to `false` improves response times.
+  run_rule_engine: false, # Boolean | Indicates whether to run the Rule Engine.
+If `true`, the response includes: - The effects generated by the triggered campaigns are returned in the `effects` property. - The created coupons and referral objects.
+If `false`: - The rules are not executed and the `effects` property is always empty. - The response time improves. - You cannot use `responseContent` in the body.
-  dry: true # Boolean | Indicates whether to persist the changes.
+  dry: true # Boolean | (Only works when `runRuleEngine=true`) Indicates whether to persist the changes.
 Changes are ignored when `dry=true`.
-Only used when `runRuleEngine` is set to `true`.
+When set to `true`, you can use the `evaluableCampaignIds` body property to select specific campaigns to run.
 }

 begin